tsangkai/vi_slam/README.md

 # Visual-Inertial SLAM Simulation Platform

-The entire project is build on [OKVIS: Open Keyframe-based Visual-Inertial SLAM](https://github.com/ethz-asl/okvis).
+This project is build on [OKVIS: Open Keyframe-based Visual-Inertial SLAM](https://github.com/ethz-asl/okvis).

 In addition to simplifying the implementation, I will add different SLAM backend algorithms for completeness.